The Roberts Family

 (Do not be tempted to stay on the 'main' track any longer.
 It leads to the private Linley estate and there is no other easy route back towards the turbine.
 Just lots of mud and lots of brambles.)

-Once you come around to the southeast side of the hill the track plays a dirty trick on you – by turning sharp right and heading straight up hill to Claire’s Ring.
+Once you come around to the south-east side of the hill the track plays a dirty trick on you - by turning sharp right and heading straight up hill to Claire’s Ring.
 At this point you could follow it upwards, but I choose to carry on following the contour of the hill.
 With the exception of a few sheep trails there is no path, but the going is not hard.
 Just keep going around keeping roughly the same height and eventually you will meet the vehicle track we left a few minutes ago as it comes back down.
 Turn left and follow it back down to the wind turbine.

 .